SR 80 (Southern Blvd) Bridge Replacement Project

 Marine traffic will be maintained at all times.
 The Intracoastal Waterway bridge will continue to open on the quarter-hour and three-quarter hour schedule.

 How long will construction take?

 Construction began in April 2017 with completion anticipated by early 2021.

 What will happen to the existing bridge?

 The existing bridges will be demolished and removed.
-The department will evaluate the feasibility of using some portions of the existing bridges as an artificial reef.
+The department coordinated with Palm Beach County to have portions of the existing bridges used for the county’s artificial reefs program.

 How was the new bridge selected?